 Iterable email campaign metrics can show the number of purchases and revenue associated with the campaign.

-There are two ways to set this up:
+There are three ways to set this up:

 [Option 1] Link Rewriting and Browser Cookies